Antrim County Airport

-Antrim County Airport is a county-owned public-use airport located one mile (2 km) northeast of the central business district of Bellaire, a village in Antrim County, Michigan, United States.
+Antrim County Airport is a county-owned public-use airport located 1 mi northeast of the central business district of Bellaire, Michigan, United States.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a local general aviation facility.

 Facilities and aircraft

 Antrim County Airport covers an area of 363 acre, which contains one asphalt paved runway (02/20) measuring 5,003 x 100 ft (1,525 x 30 m).

 For the 12-month period ending December 31, 2022, the airport had 7,276 aircraft operations, an average of 20 per day.
 It was all general aviation.
 At that time, there were 24 airplanes based on the field: 21 single-engine and 3 multi-engine.

 The airport has a fixed-base operator that sells fuel and has a conference room.